-Has a challenging curriculum

-ability and a high level of motivation

-- Is approved by the American Bar Association - Is a selective admission program based on various academic and testing criteria
+- Has a challenging curriculum - Requires that you possess excellent communication skills, analytical ability and a high level of motivation - Is approved by the American Bar Association - Is a selective admission program based on various academic and testing

 IMPORTANT - Students planning to graduate with a Paralegal degree must complete one of the approved cultural diversity courses.
 Some of the approved courses are able to meet both the cultural diversity requirement and a general education requirement.
 To see a complete list of approved courses, click on the link provided below.